ivorscott/blog2/content/posts/2020-01-08-the-ultimate-go-and-react-development-setup-with-docker-part-1.md

 make debug-api
 ```

-Go to `/api/internal/handlers.go` and place a break point in one of the handlers.
+Go to `api/internal/handlers.go` and place a breakpoint in one of the handlers.
 Within VSCode, click the "Launch Remote" button in the debugger tab.
 Next, navigate to the route that triggers the handler.
-You should see the editor pause where you placed the break point.
+You should see the editor pause where you placed the breakpoint.

 ![](/media/screen-shot-2020-01-12-at-21.24.33.png)